 At the beginning of May 2024 and following the war, the Turkish Ministry of Trade announced various restrictions on trade with Israel.
 As part of the Company's import activity, oil infrastructures in Turkey are used and various products are exported to Turkey.
-In the Company's estimation, the current measures taken by Turkey will not affect the import activity but may have an immaterial effect on the Company's export activity.
+The measures taken by Turkey so far have not significantly affected the company's import and export activities.
+In the Company's estimation, these measures are not expected to affect the import activity but may have an immaterial effect on the Company's export activity.